 When you touch the affected part of the bone, you will feel a localized pinpoint pain or tenderness.4 This could be in addition to the general ache you feel, say, in the entire foot.

-If you have a stress fracture, you will have:
+If you have a stress fracture, you

 - Pain in the area you exert or exercise